danirus/django-comments-xtd/docs/tutorial.rst

 In case you wanted to disable comment confirmation by mail you might want to set up some sort of control to reject spam.

-In this section we will go through the steps to disable comment confirmation while enabling a comment filtering solution based on Joe Wein's blacklist_ of spamming domains.
+This section goes through the steps to disable comment confirmation while enabling a comment filtering solution based on Joe Wein's blacklist_ of spamming domains.
 We will also add a moderation function that will put in moderation comments containing badwords_.

 Let us first disable comment confirmation.
 Edit the ``tutorial/settings.py`` file and add: